brunomasquelier/OrphanhoodAIDS/README.md

 https://blogs.lshtm.ac.uk/iantimaeus/files/2024/05/MasquelierTimaeusOrphanhoodPreprint.pdf

 This repository contains the following folders:
-- Code: R Code to re-create the set of microsimulations and to evaluate the performance of this new method with real data from 16 countries in SSA.
-Users interested in applying the method as detailed in the paper without re-creating the simulations should use the second file.
-Users interested in the microsimulations need a local installation of SOCSIM, available here: https://lab.demog.berkeley.edu/socsim/.
+- Code: R Code to recreate the set of microsimulations.
+Users interested in the microsimulations need a local installation of SOCSIM, which is available here: https://lab.demog.berkeley.edu/socsim/.
 It can also be revised to use the rsocsim package in R, available here: https://github.com/MPIDR/rsocsim.
-- Data: All the necessary input data to create the simulations.
+- Data: Mortality and fertility standards needed to format the demographic rates to inform the microsimulations.
 - Results: CSV data files with estimates of nq25 from the different orphanhood approaches.
-- Spreadsheet: An Excel template to facilitate the calculations based on tabulated data.
+- Workbook: An Excel workbook to facilitate the calculations for practical applications based on tabulated data.